Doppelgänger: Film

+Television

+The episode of Alfred Hitchcock Presents which originally aired December 4, 1955, under the title "The Case of Mr. Pelham", starring Tom Ewell as the victim of his own Doppelgänger and directed by Hitchcock himself.
+It is an adaptation of The Strange Case of Mr. Pelham, a short story (later expanded in book form in 1957) by English writer Anthony Armstrong.

-In the episode "Mirror Image" of the first series of The Twilight Zone (originally aired Feb.
-25, 1960), a young woman repeatedly sees her double in a New York Bus Terminal.
+In the episode "Mirror Image" of the first series of The Twilight Zone (originally aired 25 February 1960), a young woman repeatedly sees her double in a New York Bus Terminal.
 After she is taken off to an asylum, the episodes ends with a second character trying to catch his double.

+In the 1985 reboot of the Twilight Zone, the first segment of the premiere episode was "Shatterday", an adaptation of a short story of the same name by Harlan Ellison.
+The segment follows a man who finds that a double of himself has moved into his apartment and is taking over his life.

-The plot of the "Firefall" episode of Kolchak: The Night Stalker (originally aired Nov.
-8, 1974) revolves around the spirit of a deceased arsonist that becomes the doppelganger of a renowned orchestra conductor.
+The plot of the "Firefall" episode of Kolchak: The Night Stalker (originally aired 8 November 1974) revolves around the spirit of a deceased arsonist that becomes the doppelgänger of a renowned orchestra conductor.
 He starts killing off people close to the conductor (by spontaneous human combustion), with the ultimate goal of taking over the conductor's body.

-The Hammer House of Horror episode "The Two Faces of Evil" (originally aired Nov.
-29, 1980), focuses on the part of the doppelganger mythology where meeting yours is a harbinger of your imminent death.
+The Hammer House of Horror episode "The Two Faces of Evil" (originally aired 29 November 1980), focuses on the part of the doppelgänger mythology where meeting yours is a harbinger of your imminent death.

-In the season two finale of Twin Peaks — "Beyond Life and Death" (originally aired Jun.
-10, 1991) — Special Agent Dale Cooper encounters a variety of doppelgängers in the Black Lodge, one of whom is a malevolent version of himself.
-Cooper's doppelganger switches places with the him at the conclusion of the episode, trapping the original in the Black Lodge.
+In the season two finale of Twin Peaks—"Beyond Life and Death" (originally aired 10 June 1991)—Special Agent Dale Cooper encounters a variety of doppelgängers in the Black Lodge, one of whom is a malevolent version of himself.
+Cooper's doppelgänger switches places with him at the conclusion of the episode, trapping the original in the Black Lodge.
 A total of three different doppelgängers are dispatched from the mysterious Black Lodge to bedevil the forces of good in Showtime's 2017 series Twin Peaks: The Return.

-In the episode "Miami Twice" of the sitcom Only Fools and Horses (originally aired Dec.
-25, 1991), protagonists Del Boy and Rodney Trotter come into conflict with the family of mafia boss Don Vincenzo Ochetti, who is a doppelganger for Del Boy.
-Ochetti's family plot to have Del assassinated in public view to fake the death of Ochetti so that he will escape his coming murder trial, though Del and Rodney see through the ruse and eventually provide the authorities with evidence to have Ochetti proven guilty and sent to prison.